Theory of topological spin Josephson junctions: Introduction

 The symmetries of a system play an essential role in the topological phase classification.
-Nowadays, non-interacting fermionic systems are classified into ten classes by means of three fundamental symmetries: time-reversal symmetry (TRS), particle-hole symmetry (PHS) and sublattice symmetry (SLS) \cite{KitaevACP2009,WenPRB2012,RyuPRB2012,LudwigPS2015}.
-Besides, crystalline symmetries (e.g. inversion symmetry) \cite{FuPRB2007,LiuPRL2012,ZhangPRL2013a,ZhangPRB2014}, as well as many-body interactions \cite{FidkowskiPRB2010,FidkowskiPRB2011}, can also lead to different topological classes which, among other things (e.g. impurities \cite{PengPRL2016,HuiPRB2017,Vinkler-AvivPRB2017}), may result in various periodicities of Josephson effects (JEs).
-Roughly speaking, periodicities of JEs in fermionic systems are $2\pi$ in the trivial phase, $4\pi$ in the topological phase, $8\pi$ in topological phase with many-body interactions or impurities (see Sec.~\ref{Sec:FSJE} for rigorous descriptions).
-The latter two cases are known as $\mathbb{Z}_2$ and $\mathbb{Z}_4$ fractional JEs pertaining to contributions from Majoranas and parafermions respectively \cite{Vinkler-AvivPRB2017,ZhangPRL2014,OrthPRB2015}.
-While in this paper, we would like to see how symmetries are transformed between spins and fermions, especially how these fractional JEs affect the spin current transport \cite{MarchukovNC2016,HoffmanAE2018,PosskePRL2019,PuelPRL2019}, even under the influence from many-body interactions and quasi-particle poisoning.
+Nowadays, non-interacting fermionic systems are classified into ten classes by means of three fundamental symmetries: time-reversal symmetry (TRS), particle-hole symmetry (PHS), and sublattice symmetry \cite{KitaevACP2009,WenPRB2012,RyuPRB2012,LudwigPS2015}.
+In addition, crystalline symmetries (e.g., inversion symmetry) \cite{FuPRB2007,LiuPRL2012,ZhangPRL2013,ZhangPRB2014}, as well as many-body interactions \cite{FidkowskiPRB2010,FidkowskiPRB2011}, can also lead to different topological classes, which, combined with magnetic impurities \cite{PengPRL2016,HuiPRB2017,Vinkler-AvivPRB2017}, may result in various types of Josephson effects (JEs) in superconducting junctions.
+Roughly speaking, periodicities of JEs are $2\pi$ in the trivial phase, $4\pi$ in the topological phase, and $8\pi$ in the topological phase with many-body interactions or impurities (see Sec.~\ref{Sec:FSJE} for rigorous descriptions).
+The latter two cases are known as $\mathbb{Z}_2$ and $\mathbb{Z}_4$ fractional JEs pertaining to contributions from Majoranas and parafermions, respectively \cite{Vinkler-AvivPRB2017,ZhangPRL2014,OrthPRB2015}.
+In this paper, we realize the spin chain-analogs of these JEs and unveil an exotic dependence of the $\mathbb{Z}_2$ and $\mathbb{Z}_4$ fractional spin JEs on the parity of the number of sites.
+We go on to find several symmetries in the spin chain that protect the associated spin current from various types of spin-spin interactions and demonstrate their robustness against fluctuating magnetic fields.